Normal Accidents: New reactor designs

 One disadvantage of any new nuclear reactor technology is that safety risks may be greater initially as reactor operators have little experience with the new design.
-Nuclear engineer David Lochbaum has explained that almost all serious nuclear accidents have occurred with what was at the time the most recent technology.
+Nuclear engineer David Lochbaum has said that almost all serious nuclear accidents have occurred with what was at the time the most recent technology.
 He argues that "the problem with new reactors and accidents is twofold: scenarios arise that are impossible to plan for in simulations; and humans make mistakes".
 As Dennis Berry, Director Emeritus of Sandia National Laboratory put it, "fabrication, construction, operation, and maintenance of new reactors will face a steep learning curve: advanced technologies will have a heightened risk of accidents and mistakes.
 The technology may be proven, but people are not".

-Sometimes, engineering redundancies which are put in place to help ensure safety, may backfire and produce less, not more reliability.
+Sometimes, engineering redundancies which are put in place to help ensure safety may backfire and produce less, not more reliability.
 This may happen in three ways: First, redundant safety devices result in a more complex system, more prone to errors and accidents.
 Second, redundancy may lead to shirking of responsibility among workers.
 Third, redundancy may lead to increased production pressures, resulting in a system that operates at higher speeds, but less safely.

 Readership

-Normal Accidents is a very widely cited book, with more than 1,000 citations in the Social Sciences Citation Index and Science Citation Index to 2003.
+Normal Accidents has more than 1,000 citations in the Social Sciences Citation Index and Science Citation Index to 2003.
 A German translation of the book was published in 1987, with a second edition in 1992.